dotis/Science_of_PACE_2024/Notes.md

 #### What is the story?
 1. Spectral PACE data analysis w/SA algorithms
 2. Phytoplankton community product
-3. What is the spectral signature of blooms
+3. What is the spectral signature of blooms?
+Of seascapes?
 4. Bio-optics to help validate PACE data
 5. What ecological processes can we track w/PACE data?
 6. Taxonomic data (eDNA)